huangli712/iQIST/README.md

 ## Documentation

-We provide a comprehensive online [reference manual](https://www.gitbook.com/book/huangli712/iqist/) for the iQIST software package via the Gitbook.
+We provide a comprehensive online [reference manual](https://www.gitbook.com/book/huangli712/iqist/) for the iQIST software package via the Gitbook service.

 ## Development